 Electric, gas, trash, sewer and water are all all billed by GRU to the resident.
 You can call GRU and ask them what the average utility bill is of the home you are interested in.
 (There is a shared internet plan at the 5 houses.)

 You may download a rental application (.rtf or .pdf).
 There is a $5 application fee (Checks payable to: Jason Straw).
 We really like for people to tell us a little about themselves on the back of the application.
 A few lines go a long way.
 You may also download a copy of the lease and operating policy (RTFor .doc) so you know what you are getting yourself into, please pay special attention to the operating policy.
 Please be aware that we DO NOT show the homes until we receive and review the application.
 We do this so we don't tour people who have no chance of approval through the homes of current residents in respect for their privacy.
 Please either drop off the application in the mailbox or mail it to 518 n.w.
 2nd st. 32601.
 Thank you.

 First thing first....

 f you would like to have a tour, I require your application FIRST.
 So the first thing to do unless you have questions is get me your application.
 We will not show you any homes until you have been vetted.
 You can drop it in my mailbox or send it postal mail.
 It's not a bad idea to send an email to let me know that you are applying and to ask me any questions that aren't answered by the site or the lease.
-(People abroad can email the application) The application should consist of one form and a $5 fee per person.
+(People abroad can email the application) The application should consist of one form, a photo copy of your ID and a $5 fee per person.
 So please, #1 read the site, #2 read the lease, and #3 get me your application with a copy of your I.D.
 Then feel free to do a follow up call a day or so after I get your application.
 Thank You!